dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 If Ans = vbYes Then GoTo TryAgain

-The code doesn’t work correctly if you use GoTo rather than Resume.
+The code doesn't work correctly if you use GoTo rather than Resume.
 To demon-

 strate, enter a negative number.
 You get the error prompt.
 Click Yes to try again

 and then enter  another negative number.
 This second error is not trapped because the original error condition was not cleared.

-This example is available on this book’s website.
+This example is available on this book's website.

 Error handling in a nutshell

-To help you keep all this error-handling business straight, here’s a quick-and-
+To help you keep all this error-handling business straight, here's a quick-and-

 dirty summary.
 A block of error-handling code has the following characteristics: